Apache Kid: Kelvin Grade massacre

 The convicts were initially imprisoned in Globe, Arizona, but were soon arranged to be transported to Yuma Territorial Prison.
 During the prisoner transfer, on the morning of November 2, 1889, nine prisoners, including the Apache Kid, escaped by overpowering two guards, Sheriffs Glenn Reynolds and William A. Holmes, and a stagecoach driver, Eugene Middleton.
 In what was later called the Kelvin Grade massacre, Reynolds was shot by Pas-Lau-Tau and Holmes died of a heart attack; Middleton was shot in the head, but survived, and stated later that he would have been killed outright had the Kid not intervened and prevented his death.
 Middleton elaborated that he had offered the Apache Kid a cigarette, and this was why the Apache kid had left him alive.
-The prisoners escaped into the desert.
+The prisoners escaped into the desert, except for Jesus Avott, who stayed hidden in fear for his own life.
+A cowboy named Andronico Lorona, who was herding horses nearby, came upon the coach.
+Andronico Lorona, for the Zellewager Ranch, seeing the stopped stagecoach, drove his twelve horses over for a look, found Avott, and heard his story about the eight Apache convicts headed for Yuma escaping.
+Lorona took a gentle horse from his remuda and sent Avott on to Florence.
+Lorona carried the word back to his foreman, who then sent a few cowboys back to the stage to guard Reynolds and Holmes' bodies until help arrived.

 Militias, bounty hunters, and U.S. Army soldiers cooperated over the following months in a manhunt for the escapees, all of whom were eventually recaptured except for the Apache Kid.

-Last years
+Reported deaths

+1890s

 For years there were unconfirmed reports of sightings of the Apache Kid, but nothing ever came of any of them.
 Over the next several years, the Kid was accused of or linked to various crimes, including rape and murder, but there were never any solid links to him being involved in these or any crimes at all.
 For all practical purposes, he vanished.

 During an 1890 shootout between Apache renegades and Mexican soldiers, a warrior was killed and found to be in possession of Reynolds' watch and pistol.
 However, the warrior was said to have been much too old to be the Apache Kid.

 The last reported crimes allegedly committed by the Kid were in 1894.
 It was in that year in the San Mateo Mountains west of Socorro, New Mexico that Charles Anderson, a rancher, and his cowboys killed an Apache who had been rustling cattle and who was identified at the time as the Apache Kid.
 That identification is also contested.

 After that, the Apache Kid became something of a legend.

 In 1896, John Horton Slaughter claimed to have killed the Apache Kid in the mountains of Chihuahua.

 In 1899, Colonel Emilio Kosterlitzky, of the Mexican Rurales, reported that the Kid was alive and well and living among the Apache of the Sierra Madre Occidental.
 This was never confirmed.